ZakSingh/pg-rpc/README.md

 If the `is not null` has an ancestor `or`, the column is `Option`.
 Otherwise it is non-null.

 If the inner type of a domain is a composite type, it should just create a new composite type with the name of the domain, rather than needing a separate domain type.

-Do domains have any purpose for the end user?
-ALL they can do is add constraints to their inner type.
-So may as well pass it through.